AR-TTA: A Simple Method for Real-World Continual Test-Time Adaptation: Method

 \subsection{Weight-averaged Consistency}

-Updating the model's weights during test-time is not a trivial task, considering the lack of data labels and the possibility of error accumulation due to noisy training feedback.
-Moreover, with the update procedure comes the stability-plasticity dilemma.
-The model should be stable enough to minimize the risk of deteriorating performance, model collapse, and catastrophic forgetting~\cite{catastrophic_forgetting}.
-On the other hand, we want the model to be flexible to keep up with domain changes and adapt on time.
-Following previous works~\cite{dobler2023CVPRmeanteacher, COTTA}, which show effective methods for alleviating mentioned challenges, we propose to employ self-training on pseudo-labels and keep two models, where one is updated by the exponential moving average of another's weights.

-We initialize two identical artificial neural network models, student model $f_\theta$ and teacher model $f_{\theta^\prime}$, with the identical weights obtained by training on source data.
-For each batch of test data $\textbf{x}_t^T$ at time step $t$ we generate predictions from both models.
-Teacher model predictions $\hat{y^{'}}_{t}^T$ are used as soft pseudo-labels.
+Following previous works~\cite{dobler2023CVPRmeanteacher, COTTA}, we use the self-training mean teacher framework to update the model.
+It improves the reliability of pseudo-labels and minimizes the risk of error accumulation.
+We initialize two identical artificial neural network models, student model $f_\theta$ and teacher model $f_{\theta^\prime}$, with the equal weights obtained by training on source data.
+For each batch of test data $\textbf{x}_t^T$ at time step $t$, predictions are derived from both models.
+Teacher model predictions $\hat{y}_{t}^{\prime T}$ are used as soft pseudo-labels.
 The student model is updated by the cross-entropy loss between its predictions and the pseudo-labels: